gonsoomoon-ml/lab/01-inferentia-stt-vits/vits/GonsooTest/README.md

 # Summary
 - The customer wants to use a TTS model called ["Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech"](https://github.com/jaywalnut310/vits.git) on Inferentia.
 After completing a neuron environment setup, I successfully loaded the model onto the CPU and performed inference.
 However, the Neuron compilation encountered several errors.
 Please refer to the "Exact compile log result" below.
 Is it possible to provide guidance on resolving these errors?
+To reproduce this error, please follow the steps as below.
 ---